sgmurphy/wordpress-plugins/instagram-feed/README.txt

 Visit [WPBeginner](https://wpbeginner.com/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links) to learn from our [WordPress Tutorials](https://www.wpbeginner.com/category/wp-tutorials/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links) and about the [best WordPress plugins](https://www.wpbeginner.com/category/plugins/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links).

 == Changelog ==
+= 6.4.3 =
+* New: Added support for new version of CookieYes GDPR plugin.
+* New: Updated the URL for oEmbed auth flow.
+* Fix: Resolved conflict with TikTok Feeds and removed assets when callout is not shown.
+* Fix: Fixed issues with admin notices not dismissing properly.

 = 6.4.2 =
 * Fix: PHP fatal error caused by dependencies not being prefixed with the correct namespace.